mohamedhayibor/Rx-CycleJS-reviewNotes/README.md

 #### 9- Hyperscript as our alternative to template languages

-To make our job earsier when creating dom elements we can create a function that return our desired outcome.
+To make our job earsier when creating dom elements, we can create a function that return our desired outcome.
 The "h" tag is introduced because of the existence of a similar function in Cycle-DOM called hyperScript which is an alternative to a template language.
 Utilizing the tag function now we can simply get the templating like in Jade in a fast and easy way.